curationexperts/playbook/production/continuous_deployment.md

 ```

 ## 9. Ensure capistrano can restart apache
 Ideally, we'd use capistrano-passenger to restart passenger after every deploy.
 Unfortunately, this doesn't work consistently.
-In order to ensure the deploy system is running the lastest code, add a block like this to `config/deploy.rb` and ensure the deploy user has sudo rights to restart apache2 (if you're using `ansible-samvera` build scripts, this should already be the case.)
+In order to ensure the deploy system is running the latest code, add a block like this to `config/deploy.rb` and ensure the deploy user has sudo rights to restart apache2 (if you're using `ansible-samvera` build scripts, this should already be the case.)

 ```ruby
   # Capistrano passenger restart isn't working consistently,